-- Before you move the equipment, be sure to turn off the main power switch on the rear and wait at least one minute. - In order to prevent moisture condensation, when you move the equipment from outside the building to inside, wait for at least four hours before using the equipment. - The equipment is made of precision electronic components.
-Do not subject the equipment to any vibration or shock. - Do not sit on the equipment nor place anything heavier than 20 kg on the equipment. - During normal operation, do not turn off the display.
+- Before you move the equipment, be sure to disconnect the plug of the power cord from the outlet and wait at least one minute. - In order to prevent moisture condensation, when you move the equipment from outside the building to inside, wait for at least four hours before using the equipment. - The equipment is made of precision electronics components.
+Do not subject the equipment to any vibration or shock. - Do not sit on the equipment nor place anything heavier 20 kg on the equipment. - During normal operation, do not turn off the display.
 Set it into the standby mode instead. - During normal operation, do not touch the keyboard or mouse until the logon screen is displayed when you turn on the equipment.